No One Is Infrastructure

 George Bellows, Cliff Dwellers, 1913.
 Los Angeles County Museum of Art.

 Capitalism turns need into leverage.
 Rent is due before consent becomes meaningful.
-Medicine is priced before refusal becomes realistic.
 The job contract appears as a choice only after hunger has done its negotiating.
+Survival pressure is not freedom; need is not permission.

-Here the shared principle becomes clearer: vulnerability is not consent.
+Vulnerability is not consent.
 A being’s dependence, silence, weakness, socialization, lack of alternatives, or inability to resist cannot be transformed into authorization.

 Care, not control